PMP/CAPM Certification Prep Classes - Summer 2019 - Detroit

-PMP®/ CAPM® Certification Exam Prep Classes - Spring 2019 - Session 3
+PMP®/ CAPM® Certification Exam Prep Classes - Summer 2019 - Downtown Detroit

 Happy Holidays everyone!
 As this year comes to a close, it was another successful one for PMIGLC.
 We had over 1000 attendees combined at our symposium, PD Day, dinner meetings, and happy hour events.
 We also saw our chapter grow to almost 1,900 members and our generous sponsors provided support.
 Next year, we are poised for even more events as well as more volunteer, networking, and career development opportunities.